piffpaffpuff/woocommerce-delivery-notes/readme.md

 Yes, use the `wcdn_order_info_fields` filter hook.
 It returns all the fields as array.
 Unset or rearange the values as you like.

-An example that removes the 'Payment Method' field:
+An example that removes the 'Payment Method' field.
+Paste the code in the `functions.php` file of your theme:

 ```
 function my_removed_payment_method( $fields ) {